blackjuice/sectionAlpha/Blender/Addons/HardOps/README.md

 > Hard Ops is a hard surface toolkit aimed to assist in making hard surface operations more efficient *- from masterxeon1001's Hard Ops 006 Guide*

-This Markdown page contains blackjuice's experience with HardOps, focusing mainly on guides on how to use the addon.
+This Markdown page contains blackjuice's experience with HardOps, created by [masterxeon1001](https://masterxeon1001.com/), focusing mainly on guides on how to use the addon.

 I'm mainly using Blender on Windows, from Steam.
 My path is:
 `C:\Users\USER\AppData\Roaming\Blender Foundation\Blender\2.77\scripts\addons`